Alfresco/docs-alfresco/transform-service/latest/config/transformers.md

 ## T-Router pipeline configuration

 This section assumes that you're familiar with transformer concepts used in Alfresco Content Services and now in the Transform Service.
-A good place to start is the [Alfresco Content Services](https://github.com/Alfresco/acs-packaging/blob/release/6.2.N/docs/custom-transforms-and-renditions.md){:target="_blank"} GitHub documentation, as the concepts and transformer configuration are identical.
+A good place to start is the [Content Services](https://github.com/Alfresco/acs-packaging/blob/release/6.2.N/docs/custom-transforms-and-renditions.md){:target="_blank"} GitHub documentation, as the concepts and transformer configuration are identical.

 Here's a very brief overview.